omoindrot/omoindrot.github.io/_drafts/estimator.md

 #TODO: first talk about finetuning a model
 When I was a Teaching Assistant in [CS231n][cs231n], most of the student projects tried to finetune a model pre-trained on ImageNet.
-This is because they didn't have enough data to build their own model, and is often the case
+This is because they didn't have enough data to build their own model, and is often the case.

+- wrote a github gist

 - tensorflow v1.4 brings stable `tf.data` module and function `tf.estimator.train_and_evaluate`
 - good time to see what `tf.estimator` can do